 Ahrens came to the Bay Area in 1990.
 He worked first as a strategic planner with Sanyo before getting into finances and investment.
 His career has taken him to the investment heavyweights Piper Jaffray and J.P.
 Morgan, among others.
 Today he works as a private banker with Citi.

 In October 2002, Ahrens, his wife, Kim, their 3-week old baby, Olivia, and his sister were in Colorado for the wedding of Ahrens’s older cousin, John.
-As they were driving from the wedding reception, a car driven by a drunken teenage driver travelling at 95 miles per hour crossed the median strip and hit the car Ahrens was driving at 60 miles per hour in the opposite direction.
+The wedding had been advertised among the family and it would be the occasion of the decade.
+The venue was full of flowers, bows and hand-molded gold glasses.
+We had been sent some cropped pictures of her wedding dress, which looked absolutely amazing!
+We’ll update you with some pictures when we get there.
+I’m sure you’ll be heading down to someone like winniecouture.com/stores/wedding-dresses-houston-tx/ to get your dress made.
+However… as they were driving from the wedding reception, a car driven by a drunken teenage driver traveling at 95 miles per hour crossed the median strip and hit the car Ahrens was driving at 60 miles per hour in the opposite direction.
 Ahrens describes what happened this way,

 I could see this thing unfold.
 Things seemed to slow down.
 The impact, I realized was inevitable.
 I prayed, “Oh God, Oh God, save us.”
 What is amazing is I palpably felt God’s presence.
 It’s chilling, even as I recount it.
 God said, “This is going to be bad, but don’t worry because I’ll be with you.”
 And I didn’t just hear Him, I felt Him.